Blackpool Cricket Club: Whitegate Park

-Due to repairs being needed at the Raikes Hall site in 1893, the Blackpool Athletic Ground Company decided to give the club a more permanent home at Whitegate Park.
+Due to repairs being needed at the Raikes Hall site in 1893, the Blackpool Athletic Ground Company decided to give the club a more permanent home at what was known as the Athletic Grounds, which was more or less on the site of the present Stanley Park ground.
 The new ground covered an area of 150yds by 130yds.

-The first recorded match on the ground came in 1893, when Blackpool played the touring Australians, who were on their Ashes tour.
+The first recorded match the playing of which officially opened the ground was in 1893, when XVIII of Blackpool played the touring Australians, who were on their Ashes tour.

-The inaugural first-class match to be played on the ground was between the North and the South in the 1905 North v South fixture.
-Lancashire played their first first-class match on the ground in 1905 when they played against an England XI.
+After the first Blackpool Cricket Festival in 1904, when the two games played were not considered first-class, the inaugural first-class match to be played on the ground was between the North and the South in the 1905 North v South Cricket Festival week.
+Lancashire also played their first first-class match on the ground in that Festival Week of 1905 when they played against an England XI.
 From 1905 to the present day, the club's ground has played host to 98 first-class matches, the last of which came in the 2008 County Championship between Lancashire and Surrey.

-In the early 1920s the whitegate site no longer hosted other sports therefore it was decided the site would be dedicated to the Blackpool Cricket Club.